jackwadden/ANMLZoo/RandomForest/README.md

 $ pip install -- user <package name>
 ```
 #### Python setup file
-To run the python setup file simply download the dependancy, go to the directory in BASH, and type the following to run the python setup file:
+To run the python setup file, download the dependency, go to the directory in the terminal, and type the following to run the python setup file:
 ```
 $ python setup.py install
 ```

 ### MNRL
-You also need to add the MNRL dependancy:
+You also need to add the MNRL dependency for MNRL support:
 - <a href="https://github.com/kevinaangstadt/mnrl/tree/master/python">mnrl</a>

 #### Install by Adding to PYTHONPATH